-Prior to this offering, there has been no public market for our Class A common stock, and we cannot predict the effect, if any, that sales of shares or availability of any shares for sale will have on the market price of our Class A common stock prevailing from time to time.
+Prior to this offering and the concurrent private placement, there has been no public market for our Class A common stock, and we cannot predict the effect, if any, that sales of shares or availability of any shares for sale will have on the market price of our Class A common stock prevailing from time to time.
 Sales of substantial amounts of our Class A common stock (including shares of Class A common stock issued on the exercise of options, warrants or convertible securities, if any) or the perception that such sales could occur, could adversely affect the market price of our Class A common stock and our ability to raise additional capital through a future sale of securities.

-Upon the completion of this offering, we will have shares of our Class A common stock issued and outstanding (or shares if the underwriters exercise their option to purchase additional shares of our Class A common stock in full) and shares of our Class B common stock issued and outstanding.
-All of the shares of our Class A common stock sold in this offering will be freely tradable without restriction or further registration under the Securities Act unless such shares are purchased by "affiliates" as that term is defined in Rule 144.
-Upon the completion of this offering, all of our outstanding Class B common stock will be beneficially owned by Intel.
-Any shares of our Class A common stock not sold in this offering and all shares of our Class B common stock will be "restricted securities" as that phrase is defined in Rule 144.
+All of the 41,000,000 shares of our Class A common stock sold in this offering (47,150,000 shares if the underwriters exercise their option to purchase additional shares of our Class A common stock in full) will be freely tradable without restriction or further registration under the Securities Act unless such shares are purchased by "affiliates" as that term is defined in Rule 144.
+Upon the completion of this offering and the concurrent private placement, all of our outstanding Class B common stock will be beneficially owned by Intel.
+The 5,263,158 shares to be sold in the concurrent private placement, based on an assumed initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover of this prospectus), and all shares of our Class B common stock will be "restricted securities" as that phrase is defined in Rule 144.
 Subject to certain contractual restrictions, including the lock-up agreements described below, holders of restricted shares will be entitled to sell those shares in the public market if they qualify for an exemption from registration under Rule 144, Rule 701, or any other applicable exemption under the Securities Act.